gke/UAVXArm/wiki/UAVXFixedWing.md

 ## Parameters ##

-It is assumed you have read the UAVXGUI wiki.
+It is assumed you have read the UAVXGUI and UAVXArm32F4Startup wikis.

-The most important function is the ability to **bypass** almost all of the UAVX functionality except the final mixing.
+For non-multicopter aircraft you have the ability to **bypass** almost all of the UAVX functionality except the final mixing.
 By default **bypass** is assigned to Rx channel 8 but may be reassigned using the GUI.
-If you find that you do not have enough channels to assign one to bypass the default is **bypass disabled**.
+If you find that you do not have enough channels to assign one to bypass the default is **bypass disabled** so stabilisation is always on.

 There only a few parameters specific to non-multicopter aircraft including fixed wing aircraft.